AirCoder89/Experiment-Unity-AMVC-Design-Pattern/README.md

 This is a sample project I have made to demonstrate the AMVC architecture.
 It consists of two scene:

 1.  **Loading Scene** : when we send few requests to fill our models with the necessary data.
 The loading system based on **Command Design Pattern** to make it flexible when we need to reload or skip some thing or even to handle errors more efficiently. and the DataBaseManager is a helper class I made it on top of [Rest Client for Unity](https://assetstore.unity.com/packages/tools/network/rest-client-for-unity-102501) plugin.
-2. **Main Scene** : I consume the Api result with two different ways to explain how the Controller (Systems) and Views (Panels) communicate.
+2. **Main Scene** : I consume the Api result with two different ways to explain how the Controller (Systems) and Views (Panels) are communicate.

-Also you will notice that all my UI Panels are a canvases. and the reason to use multiple canvases is to avoid regenerates the meshes when UI elements change [Read More about it](https://unity3d.com/how-to/unity-ui-optimization-tips?_ga=2.201878425.948249629.1611743546-219693309.1579194164)
+Also you will notice that all my UI Panels are canvases. and the reason to use multiple canvases is to avoid regenerates the meshes when UI elements change.
+[Read More about it](https://unity3d.com/how-to/unity-ui-optimization-tips?_ga=2.201878425.948249629.1611743546-219693309.1579194164)

 The Application Model View Controller (**AMVC**) solve any dependencies issues by splits the software into :